Installing and Setting Up International Tax Reports

 1. Roles and Permissions

 Use the following roles provided by the International Tax Reports SuiteApp.
-These roles have already been set up with all the required permissions and access to script deployments:
+They're already set up with all the required permissions and script access you need:

 • Tax Reporting Accountant